 Next of kin is the term used to describe your closest living relative, such as your spouse or civil partner.
 The UK does not have laws around who you can name as your next of kin, but there are specific rules for who takes responsibility when someone dies.

 Next of kin meaning

 Next of kin is a term used to describe your closest living relative or relatives.
-You may be asked to name someone as your next of kin if you’re in hospital, or if you’re taking part in an activity with a certain level of risk – such as a skydive or bungee jump.
+You may be asked to name someone as your next of kin if you’re in hospital or if you’re taking part in an activity with a certain level of risk – such as a skydive or bungee jump.

-As far as UK law is concerned, there isn’t a clear rule around who can be your next of kin, except in the case of children under 18.
+As far as UK law is concerned, there is not a clear rule around who can be your next of kin, except in the case of children under 18.
 For children under 18, next of kin is someone who has the legal authority to make decisions on their behalf – such as a parent or legal guardian.

 When dealing with a bereavement, people often use the term next of kin to describe the closest relative or relatives of the person who died.
 This is who doctors, nurses and, in some cases, police officers notify first so that they can inform other family and friends.

 Next of kin can, however, mean more than just a point of contact after death; the term can also be used to describe who can legally inherit from an estate when someone dies without making a will and who can apply for probate.